sensordeck/atlas-docs/docs/index.md

 ## Systems Outside Atlas Scope

-Atlas intentionally does not integrate robot control systems.
+Atlas focuses on **USB-based perception sensor infrastructure**.

-Control-domain components remain connected to the robot controller or CAN bus network.
+Robot control systems remain connected to the robot controller or CAN bus network, including:

-Examples include:

 • motor controllers
 • motor drivers
 • wheel encoders
 • safety controllers
-• actuator feedback loops

-These systems operate inside real-time control loops and remain independent from the Atlas infrastructure.
+High-bandwidth perception sensors may also connect **directly to the robot compute platform**, including:

+• Ethernet LiDAR
+• GMSL cameras
+• MIPI / CSI cameras

+When time synchronization is required, these sensors can feed **PPS or trigger signals into Atlas**, allowing the entire perception stack to share the same timing authority.

+See **Sensor Synchronization** for more details.

 ---